 n.
 In accordance with Section 1611 of PL 110-181, ensure that no more than 40 RCP category (CAT) 2 and CAT 3 cases are assigned to non-medical CMT personnel.
 In the event of unforeseen circumstances, the first general officer/flag officer in the Military Department or USSOCOM Warrior Care Program chain of command may waive the case limitations for non-medical CMT personnel as necessary for a maximum of 120 calendar days, if a recovery care coordinator (RCC) case load is anticipated to be over the 1:40 threshold for 90 calendar days.

 o.
-Develop procedures for appointing and supervising all CMT personnel at individual medical facilities, as applicable.
+In coordination with DHA, develop procedures for appointing and supervising all CMT personnel at individual medical facilities, as applicable.

 p.
-Pursuant to the RCAC Charter, designate appropriate representatives with a working understanding of the RCP to the RCAC.
+Ensure adequate staffing, training, and resourcing necessary to execute education, employment, and adaptive sports and reconditioning programs through the RCP in accordance with Title 10, U.S.C.

 q.
-Ensure adequate staffing, training, and resourcing necessary to execute education, employment, and adaptive sports and reconditioning programs through the RCP in accordance with Title 10, U.S.C.
+To the maximum extent possible, collaborate with Federal agencies and other non-governmental organizations to identify and integrate employment and education initiatives supporting RSMs and veterans.

 r.
-To the maximum extent possible, collaborate with Federal agencies and other non-governmental organizations to identify and integrate employment and education initiatives supporting RSMs and veterans.
+To the extent authorized by law, engage with private-sector entities to facilitate the formation of partnerships to enhance employment opportunities for RSMs.

 s.
-To the extent authorized by law, engage with private-sector entities to facilitate the formation of partnerships to enhance employment opportunities for RSMs.

-t.
 Ensure that medical care providers refer potentially eligible Service members to the RCP and other support programs.

 2.8.
 Commandant of the United States Coast Guard.